 - Small lionfish are less than 6 inches long.

 - Medium lionfish are between 6 and 12 inches long.

 - Large lionfish are over 12 inches long.

-Of the 53 lionfish I caught in October, their sizes were as follows:
+Of the 0 lionfish I caught in July 2021, their sizes were as follows:

-- 10 were small.
+- 0 was small.

-- 40were medium.
+- 0 were medium.

-- 3 were large.
+- 0 were large.

 And finally, if you want to catch lots of lionfish like me then it helps to have good air consumption.
 If you can improve your air consumption on each dive then you’ll get better value for money AND have more time to catch more lionfish.
-So why not buy my pdf ebook Save Your Breath which highlights dozens of ways to improve your air consumption – click on the link here for Save Your Breath and read all about it.
+So why not buy MY pdf ebook Save Your Breath which highlights dozens of ways to improve your air consumption – click on the link here for Save Your Breath and read all about it.